ChenZhongPu/gnuplot/src/ch1/basic_usage.md

 set ylabel 'entry b'
 set xrange [-5:55]

-plot '../data/scatter.dat' using 1:4:($3/30.0):2 \
+plot 'scatter.dat' using 1:4:($3/30.0):2 \
 with points pt 22 ps variable lc variable
 ```
 Note that the size (3rd column) generated is too large for gnuplot, so it is divided by 30.
 And we can add a backslash (`\`) to write the command in multiple lines.
+When using the keywords `pt` (short for *pointtype*), `ps` (short for *pointsize*), or `lc` (short for linecolor) in a plot
+ command, the additional keyword `variable` may be given instead of a number.
+ In this case the corresponding properties of each point are assigned by
+ additional columns of input data.

 <img src="img/scatter.svg" width="80%" alt="scatter">